Bureaucracy dissatisfied with govt-proposed changes in NAB law

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The civil bureaucracy, whose inactions and indecisiveness are generally linked with alleged harassment by National Accountability Bureau, appears dissatisfied with the changes suggested by the government in the NAB law.
+ISLAMABAD: The civil bureaucracy, whose inactions and indecisiveness are generally linked with alleged harassment of National Accountability Bureau, appears dissatisfied with the changes suggested by the government in NAB law.

-Senior civil service sources complain that the suggested changes, as reported by the media, ignore some powers of the Bureau which have been excessively misused and direly need to be checked.
-Additionally, it is said that in order to save government servants and others from NAB’s victimisation and flawed investigation, the prosecution should be made totally independentfrom NAB and its chairman’s control.
+Senior civil service sources complain that the suggested changes, as reported by the media, ignores some powers of the Bureau which have been excessively misused and direly need to be checked.
+Additionally, it is said that in order to save government servants and others from NAB’s victimisation and flawed investigation, the prosecution should be made totally independent from NAB and its chairman’s control.

+Independent prosecution, it is argued, will help filing in the accountability courts only those corruption references which have solid evidence.

 It is pointed out that ‘assets beyond means’ is a typical tool of witch-hunt and victimisation that is employed by NAB against public officer holders.
 “It has been used against civil servants as an arm twisting tool in order to force them to become approver against political bosses,” a senior bureaucrat said, adding that the same is used against politicians as and when required.